bedro96/tf-centos/README.md

 # tf-centos

-- Based on provider azurerm 2.15.0
+- Based on tf provider azurerm 2.15.0.
+- Based on CentOS 7.5.
+Note that CentOS 7.0 image has some issue with updating.
-- CentOS 7 with ssh key to login.
+- Ssh key based login.